kudobuilder/kudo/keps/0035-json-schema-export.md

 #### Additional Attributes

 JSON-Schema already provides good support for generated UIs, but it can be enhanced.
 Additionally, we do not want to adopt the full nested structure with alternatives and references yet, there is a different KEP for that.
-The additional attributes should provide a step in the direction to generate a good UI from it
+The new attributes should provide a step in the direction to generate a good UI from it

-All of the additional attributes are fully optional.
+All of the new attributes introduced below are fully optional.

 `group`
 An attribute of type "string".
 This attribute describes a top-level group used for this parameter.
+The value must not contain the character `/` as this is reserved for future support of nested groups.
+At the moment, nested groups are *not* supported.

 `advanced`
 An attribute of type "boolean" that indicates that this parameter is for advanced configuration and can be hidden by default.
 Defaults to "false".
 Parameters that have "advanced=true" *must* have a default value, as they might not be visible immediately.